MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 > We recommend the first option as you may not want to change the use of 30days/months for depreciation.
 For more information, see [Financial Year 365 Days Field Depreciation](fa-how-setup-depreciation.md#fiscal-year-365-days-field-depreciation).

-## <a name="to-post-depreciation-manually-from-the-fixed-asset-gl-journal"></a>To post depreciation manually from the fixed asset G/L journal
+## To post depreciation manually from the fixed asset G/L journal

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset G/L Journal**, and then choose the related link.
 2. Create an initial journal line and fill in the fields as necessary.